 How do I recycle my covered equipment under the Electronics Scrap Management Rule?

-Under the Electronics Scrap Management rule, a computer equipment manufacturer that has a department approved recovery plan is required to provide a publicly available website that includes collection, recycling and reuse information for all their brand(s), both in use and no longer in use.
+Under the Electronics Scrap Management rule, a computer equipment manufacturer with a department-approved recovery plan is required to provide a publicly available website that includes collection, recycling and reuse information for all their brand(s), both in use and no longer in use.
 The computer equipment manufacturers listed on the department's Registered Computer Equipment Manufacturers List have a department approved recovery plan.
 You simply locate your computer equipment's manufacturer or brand name on the department's list and follow the link to the manufacturer's approved recovery plan and website.

 What if my computer equipment's manufacturer is not on the list?
 How do I recycle my covered equipment?